St. Francis Yacht Club: Flagships

-Tinsley Island Outstation
+Tinsley Island outstation

 StFYC maintains an outstation on Tinsley Island a few miles west of Stockton, California in the Sacramento–San Joaquin River Delta.
 Every year, the members of StFYC and their guests visit Tinsley Island for cruises, events, and sailing classes.
 Heavily used during the summer months, the outstation is open and staffed year-round.
 Many members cherish the peace and slower pace of winter months on Tinsley Island.

 The facilities include dockage for boats, swimming, accommodations in a lighthouse built in the late 1800s and other buildings, small boats to sail and paddle, and various sporting events.

 Reciprocity

 The St. Francis Yacht Club warmly welcomes sailors from all over the world.

 Like many yacht clubs on the West Coast, St.FYC is a member of the Pacific Inter-Club Yacht Association, which provides reciprocal privileges between members of hundreds of other yacht clubs.
-St.FYC also shares reciprocity with clubs around the world including: The New York Yacht Club, Outrigger Canoe Club, Royal Prince Alfred Yacht Club, Royal Thames Yacht Club, Société Nautique de Gèneve, Yacht Club de Monaco and Norddeutscher Regatta Verein.
+St.FYC also shares reciprocity with clubs around the world including: The New York Yacht Club, Outrigger Canoe Club, Royal Prince Alfred Yacht Club, Royal Thames Yacht Club, Société Nautique de Genève, Yacht Club de Monaco and Norddeutscher Regatta Verein.

 If you wish to visit the St. Francis Yacht Club, visit their StFYC Home Page.